Lipstick on a Pig: Why Your IPP3A Fixation Won’t Fix Property Management’s Bigger Privacy Problem

 IPP11.
 You disclose that information to a platform.
 That's governed by IPP11.
 You need a lawful basis.
 Did you tell the person their data would go to that platform?
 If yes, you're probably fine.
 If no, you're probably not.

 IPP3A.
 The platform receives information about someone and transmits it to you such as when a tenant talks to a maintenance chatbot and the data comes back into your system.
 You are the indirect collector.
-You have to notify the tenant.
+From 1 May, you have the duty to notify.

 Section 11.
 Critical distinction.
 If the platform is handling data purely on your behalf and not using it for its own purposes then it is your “agent”.
 The obligations stay with you.
 Its compliance is your compliance.
 You need to know it's meeting the standard the Act requires of your agency.
-The moment the platform using the information for their own purpose (such as benchmarking, AI training etc), then they are the agent and they have their own full suite of privacy obligations like you.
-But that is more a them problem than a you problem.
+The moment the platform uses the information for their own purpose (such as benchmarking, AI training etc), it stops being your agent and becomes an independent agency with its own full suite of privacy obligations.
+That's more a them problem than a you problem.
+But you still need to know which one you're dealing with.

 Have you asked your provider which one they are?